 You can also opt for nuts (for example, almonds have 30.5g of protein in 1 cup).
 That said, you can’t eat too many nuts as they can cause GI issues like diarrhea, gas, and bloating.
 They can also be aggravating to an inflamed gut.

-That said, it’s not impossible to see improvements on a vegetarian or vegan diet.
-I’ve certainly had clients who are uncomfortable or against eating animal-derived products.
+To be clear, it’s not impossible to see improvements on a vegetarian or vegan diet.
+I’ve certainly worked with successful clients who are uncomfortable or against eating animal-derived products.
 We’ve just got to work a bit harder and smarter to keep them on the right track.

 Protein Supplement Sources